catrionamcdonald/catrionamcdonald.github.io/_pages/outreach.md

 ---

 **Invited Outreach Contributions**
-University of Warwick Astronomy Society, *Destroying planets around dying stars*, March 2021
+- University of Warwick Astronomy Society, *Destroying planets around dying stars*, March 2021
+- BBC CWR invited expert to answer the question ‘What happens to the Earth when the Sun dies?’, 2021
+- BBC CWR interview about NASA's DART mission, 2021

 **Planetarium Volunteer**, University of Warwick, Coventry, UK (2019 - present)
 ------